buddhist-uni/buddhist-uni.github.io/_journals/eb.md

 Founded by D. T. Suzuki in 1921, *The Eastern Buddhist* is a Japanese publication in English dedicated to the critical exploration of Buddhism as a living religion.

-Its publication was only published sporadically after the death of Beatrice Suzuki (D. T.'s wife and chief editor) in 1939, but it picked back up again as a "New Series" in 1965.
+It was only published sporadically after the death of Beatrice Suzuki (D. T.'s wife and chief editor) in 1939, but it picked back up again as a "New Series" in 1965.

 The journal marked its centennial by relaunching as a "Third Series" in 2021.